Real Estate Agent Commission: How Do Agents Get Paid?

 Still have questions about real estate commissions?
 Below are some answers to any you may have.

 What is a fair commission for a real estate agent?

-Real estate commission is negotiable oftentimes.
+Real estate commission is often negotiable.
 So, what’s “fair” depends on the agreement you and your agent make.
 Generally, though, it’s recommended to stick within the 5% – 6% range.

-Remember: real estate agents provide a variety of services, including acting as intermediaries, facilitating negotiations, marketing, listing, and more.
+Real estate agents provide a variety of services, including acting as intermediaries, facilitating negotiations, marketing, listing your home and more.
 So, it’s important to compensate them for their experience, work, and time.

 Are real estate agent fees negotiable?

 No law establishes a minimum commission rate, so you’re free to negotiate.

 Occasionally, agents offer discounts if you both sell and buy through their agency.
 Or, you can ask for a lower fee if the agent provides fewer services than normal.
 For example, if you only hire them for one part of the sale process or the home is already move-in ready.

 Can you avoid paying a real estate commission?

 There are some ways for sellers to avoid paying real estate commission.
 Some alternatives to paying real estate commissions are to work with discount brokers, go the for sale by owner route or sell to a cash buyer, including investors or house buying companies.